abdoul-gaye/sentiment_analysis_dashboard/README.md

 ---

-## 📝 **Project Description**

-This project aims to provide a comprehensive analysis of visitor feedback for the Louvre Museum using Power BI.
-By aggregating reviews from various sources such as Google, GetYourGuide, and Klook, the dashboard offers insights into visitor satisfaction, common themes, and areas of improvement.

-The **sentiment analysis** helps identify what visitors love about the museum and any recurring issues.
-This information can assist museum management in improving visitor experiences and optimizing operations, such as wait times, reservation systems, and exhibit planning.

----

 ## 🛠️ **Tools Used**

 - **Power BI**: For dashboard creation and data visualization.
 - **Excel**: For storing and preparing the dataset.
 - **DAX**: For calculations in Power BI.

----

-## 📥 **How to Use**

-1. **Download the Power BI File**: [louvre_sentiment_dashboard.pbix](louvre_sentiment_dashboard.pbix)
-2. **Open in Power BI Desktop**.
-3. **Load the Dataset**: Ensure the dataset (`louvre_reviews_sample.xlsx`) is in the same directory.
-4. **Explore the Dashboard**.

----

-## 🤝 **Collaboration**

-Feel free to fork this repository, create pull requests, or reach out if you'd like to collaborate on similar projects.

 ---